pafferni/A-neuro-inspired-computational-model-of-life-long-learning-and-catastrophic-interference/README.md

 Before installing the code, it is necessary to setup the python environment with the required packages contained in the file packages.txt

-To install the code, just copy all the file and folders contained here in a folder of your choice on your computer.
+To install the code, just copy all the content (file and folders) of the folder master_code_and_data in a folder of your choice on your computer.

 To run the main program, go to the directory where you have installed the code and just type: python mazewalker_rem3.py When the panel open, just press enter and then press the "p" key.